Unbiased Supervised Contrastive Learning: Experiments

-\textbf{9-Class ImageNet and ImageNet-A} We also test our method on the more complex and realistic 9-Class ImageNet~\citep{ilyas2019imagenet9} dataset.
+\textbf{Corrupted CIFAR-10} is built from the CIFAR-10 dataset, by correlating each class with a certain texture (brightness, frost, etc.) following the protocol proposed in~\cite{Hendrycks2019}.
+Similarly to Biased-MNIST, the dataset is provided with five different levels of ratio between bias-conflicting and bias-aligned samples.
+The results are shown in Tab.~\ref{table:cifar10c-results}.
+Notably, we obtain the best results in the most difficult scenario, when the amount of bias-conflicting samples is the lowest.
+Again, for the other settings, we obtain comparable results with the state of the art. \\ \textbf{bFFHQ} is proposed by~\cite{lee2021learning}, and contains facial images.
+They construct the dataset in such a way that most of the females are young (age range 10-29), while most of the males are older (age range 40-59).
+The ratio between bias-conflicting and bias-aligned provided for this dataset is 0.5.
+The results are shown in Tab.~\ref{table:cifar10c-results}, where our technique outperforms all other methods. \\ \textbf{9-Class ImageNet and ImageNet-A} We also test our method on the more complex and realistic 9-Class ImageNet~\citep{ilyas2019imagenet9} dataset.
 This dataset is a subset of ImageNet, which is known to contain textural biases~\citep{geirhos2018imagenettrained}.
 It aggregates 42 of the original classes into 9 macro categories.
 Following~\cite{hong2021unbiased}, we train a BagNet18~\citep{brendel2019bagnet} as the bias-capturing model, which we then use to compute a bias score for the training samples, to apply within our regularization term.
 More details and the experimental setup can be found in the Sec.~\ref{sec:imagenet9-setup}.
 We evaluate the accuracy on the test set (biased) along with the unbiased accuracy (UNB), computed with the texture labels assigned in~\cite{brendel2019bagnet}.
 We also report accuracy results on ImageNet-A (IN-A) dataset, which contains bias-conflicting samples~\citep{hendrycks2021nae}.
 Results are shown in Tab.~\ref{tab:imagenet9-results}.
 On the biased test set, the results are comparable with SoftCon, while on the harder sets unbiased and ImageNet-A we achieve SOTA results.

 \begingroup \endgroup